-Global adoption of LEIs within digital certificates could be one way of solving that and we’re excited to say that issuing an SSL/TLS certificate with an LEI code in the Organisation or OU field is already possible.
+Global adoption of LEIs within digital certificates could be one way of increasing trust with business financial transactions online and we’re excited to say that issuing an SSL/TLS certificate with an LEI code in the Organisation or OU field is already possible.
 Here’s an example from our own website.

 If you’re interested in getting one yourself, let me know!

-ManagedLEI is powered and operated by RapidLEI allowing us to issue your LEI code in a matter of minutes for a fraction of the cost.
+ManagedLEI is powered and operated by the RapidLEI Engine (the largest LEI engine in the world) allowing us to issue your LEI code in a matter of minutes for a fraction of the cost.
 We can also help manage a large portfolio of LEIs, a useful service for larger firms and service providers who want to take away admin costs associated with LEI management and automate renewals.